pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 936 Productivity Errors

+Today there was a great moment of tension we had a productive downtime of about 3 hours, a moment where nobody knew what was going on, in the end the problem was solved, although I think that the implementation and handling of the error was not good.

 ##### Day 935 A Quiet Day

 Not much to say a quiet day of coding, and I learned about deep copy and shallow copy in code.